ID: PMRREP33700

 Neuroimaging technologies, such as PET scans with amyloid tracers, are improving the accuracy of diagnostics and driving market growth.
 Companies are expanding their product offerings and launching new products due to ongoing research in the healthcare industry.

-The development of improved Alzheimer's treatments aims to target disrupted lipid pathways while reducing amyloid beta and tau proteins, further driving the growth of the Alzheimer's drug market.
+The development of improved Alzheimer's treatments aims to target disrupted lipid pathways while reducing amyloid beta and tau proteins, further driving the growth of the Alzheimer's disease diagnostics and therapeutics market.

-Studies indicate that both direct and indirect costs associated with Alzheimer’s disease-related healthcare are high, including expenses related to post-mortem brain tissue assessments using PET and CSF biomarkers, as well as innovative clinical criteria.
+The high cost of diagnosing Alzheimer's disease poses a significant barrier to growth, as it incurs substantial economic and societal expenses for the healthcare system, individuals, families, and careers.
+Studies indicate that both the direct and indirect costs associated with Alzheimer’s disease-related healthcare are high, including expenses related to post-mortem brain tissue assessments using PET and CSF biomarkers, as well as innovative clinical criteria.

+The cost of an accurate dementia diagnosis is calculated by dividing the total expenses of all investigative procedures by the number of confirmed diagnoses, utilizing unit costs for various diagnostic components.
 Additionally, the global prevalence of Alzheimer's disease is projected to rise dramatically due to the aging population, which will increase costs and hinder the growth of the Alzheimer's diagnostics and therapeutics market during the forecast period.

 AI's role in personalized treatment and drug discovery is promising, as it can help determine the most effective treatments for individuals based on their unique genetic and clinical profiles.
+The consortium is now collaborating with pharmaceutical companies such as Biogen to develop innovative imaging techniques that make it easier to track Alzheimer's progression and test new drugs.
+The future of AI in Alzheimer's research is promising, with multimodal AI combining various types of medical data to improve diagnosis and treatment predictions.

-Companies like Roche and Biogen are investing in innovative diagnostic methods, including cerebrospinal fluid biomarker tests, blood-based biomarker tests, computerized cognitive assessments, and brain imaging techniques.
+Improvements in diagnostic technology are expected to enhance the accuracy and reliability of Alzheimer's diagnostic tests, leading to a market share of 65% for these diagnostics in 2025.
+This rise reflects an increasing demand for trustworthy diagnostic solutions.
+Companies such as Roche and Biogen are investing in innovative diagnostic methods, including cerebrospinal fluid biomarker tests, blood-based biomarker tests, computerized cognitive assessments, and brain imaging techniques.
 These advancements aim to improve early detection and treatment planning, thereby accelerating market expansion.

-In addition, the senior population and the pressing need for efficient therapies that address the illness's underlying causes are driving the growth of the worldwide Alzheimer's disease research sector, with disease-modifying treatments predicted to account for 35% of the market in 2025.
+In addition, the senior population and the pressing need for efficient therapies that address the illness's underlying causes are driving the growth of the global Alzheimer's disease research sector, with disease-modifying treatments predicted to account for 35% of the market share in 2025.
+Eli Lilly, for instance, is expanding its production capabilities with a US$1.8 Bn investment in Ireland to meet the growing demand for its Alzheimer's drug.
+The rising prevalence of the disease, along with advancements in treatment options, propels the market growth in the forthcoming period.

 Institutional sales are projected to dominate the Alzheimer's disease market in 2025, holding a market share of 68%.
 Hospitals, clinics, and long-term care facilities play a critical role in managing Alzheimer's due to the disease's complexity, requiring specialized diagnostic and therapeutic solutions.